bigger-tech/simple-stellar-signer/README.md

 When you open `/connect`, Simple Signer will prompt the user to log in.
 Once the user is logged in, Simple Signer will send a message to your website with the Public Key of the logged in account and the wallet used.

-// TODO: Extremely concise example of how to open a connect window and listen to the incoming message, and validating that the public key is valid using KeyPair.fromPublic()

 ```html
 <!DOCTYPE html>